How Insurance Companies Assess Car Damage After an Accident

 Supplemental Claims for Hidden Damage

-Once a repair shop tears down your vehicle, technicians often discover damage that wasn't visible during the initial inspection — things like frame misalignment, damaged sensors, or internal structural issues.
+Once a repair shop tears down your vehicle, technicians often discover damage that wasn't visible during the initial inspection — things like frame misalignment, damaged ADAS sensors, or internal structural issues.
+These findings must typically be reported within 30 to 60 days of the original claim, depending on your insurer and state.

 1. Shop identifies additional damage during disassembly and documents it with photos and a revised estimate

-2. Insurer is notified — usually by the shop directly — with the updated documentation
+2. Insurer is notified — usually by the shop directly — with updated documentation

 3. Adjuster reviews the supplement and may reinspect the vehicle before approving